-To create a new Advisor with all-new settings, click the Copy Advisor menu item .
+To create a new Advisor, click the Copy Advisor menu item from the Advisor menu.
 You can edit any Advisor element during the copying process, unlike editing an existing Advisor.
-You can also delete an existing Advisor created by you, click the Advisor menu drop-down icon to the left of the Advisor title, and choose click the Delete Advisor menu item.button available on the Advisors page.
-To create an Advisor similar to an existing one, click the Advisor menu drop-down icon to the left of the Advisor title, and choose the
+To delete custom Advisors, select Delete Advisor from the Advisor menu.button on the Advisors page.
+To create an Advisor based on an existing one, select

 You can change the Advisor name, change the Advisor category that an Advisor belongs to, set your own version number, and alter the threshold and frequency of an Advisor.

-Most importantly, you can alter an Advisor's expression.
-Expressions are the core of a MySQL Enterprise Advisors and define the scenario being monitored.
+You can also edit an Advisor's expression.
+For more information on Advisor expressions, see Chapter 17, Advisors.
 An expression can be as simple as a single server parameter or can be complex, combining multiple parameters with mathematical operations.

 An expression has two main characteristics: